egor-tensin/fr24feed/README.md

       SiteLon     = 25.19;
       SiteName    = "My receiver";

-* Optionally, edit dump1090/supervisord.conf to set the correct coordinates of the receiver in dump1090-fa's arguments (`--lat` and `--lon`).
+* Edit dump1090/supervisord.conf to set the correct coordinates of the receiver in dump1090-fa's arguments (`--lat` and `--lon`).

       command=/usr/bin/dump1090-fa ... --lat 66.5 --lon 25.19 ...

 Start the containers using

-    make pull && make up
+    docker-compose up -d

 You can now access the interactive map at http://127.0.0.1:8080/dump1090-fa/ and the fr24feed web interface at http://127.0.0.1:8754/.

 Stop the containers using

-    make down
+    docker-compose down

 DVB-T dongles
 -------------